What Causes a Page Unresponsive Error in Chrome & How to Fix It

-Solution 2 – Disable third-party cookies
+3. Disable third-party cookies

 Disabling third-party cookies isn’t the best solution, especially because some websites rely heavily on cookies.

 - Select Additional power settings.

-Solution 5 – Disable hardware acceleration
+6. Disable hardware acceleration

-Solution 6 – Reinstall Chrome
+7. Reinstall Chrome

-Solution 7 – Check your extensions
+8. Check your extensions

 - When the confirmation dialog appears, click Remove to confirm.

-If the issue is still present, some of the available applications might be causing the problem.
+If the issue is still present, some of the available extensions might be causing the problem.
 To find the problematic extension, you need to do the following: